Swaptoshi/swaptoshi-service/docs/CONTRIBUTING.md

-# Contributing to Lisk Service
+# Contributing to Klayr Service

 Firstly, many thanks for taking the time to contribute! :raised_hands:

-The following is a set of guidelines for contributing to Lisk Service, which are hosted in the [LiskHQ Organization](https://github.com/LiskHQ) on GitHub.
+The following is a set of guidelines for contributing to Klayr Service, which are hosted in the [KlayrHQ Organization](https://github.com/KlayrHQ) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.